deeptools/deepTools/manual/QC.md

 ### Example Figures

 Here is the result of running bamCorrelate.
-We supplied four [BAM][] files that were generated from 2 patients - for each patient, there is an input and a ChIP-seq sample (from [GSE32222](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE32222 "GEO series")).
+We supplied four [BAM][] files that were generated from 2 patients - for each patient, thmight not be uniformere is an input and a ChIP-seq sample (from [GSE32222](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE32222 "GEO series")).

 ![bamCorrelate](https://raw.github.com/fidelram/deepTools/master/examples/QC_bamCorrelate_humanSamples.png "bamCorrelate result")